kevinb22/gzoltar-and-tarantula-techniques/README.md

 	fault-localization-research
 		|
 		|--- tacoco-scripts:            Scripts that run tacoco and create the jacoco.exec
 		|
 		|--- gzoltar:                   Scripts that run the gzoltar jar file
 		|
 		|--- primitive-hamcrest:        Repo, used by tacoco
 		|
 		|--- tacoco:                    Repo, used to obtain per-test line coverage information
 		|
-		|--- tarantula:			Source files to obtain the suspiciousness for lines in a program
+		|--- src:                       Source files for tarantula java implementation
 		|
-		|--- triangle:			Test program in src, seperate version of test program in tarantula, maven build
+		|--- triangle:                  Test program, maven build